 The world is getting worse, because evil is no longer isolated.
 Bad people are talking to each other… They are connected.”David Acosta, ‘Evil S01E01’

-Yes, as long are quotes are concerned, that’s a freaking paragraph.
+Yes, as long as are quotes are concerned, that’s a freaking paragraph.
 But please, humor me… Go through it once again.

 What do you think ‘Evil’ means?
 The deeds of the devil?
 All the Satan’s doing?
 But look closely.
 People like Orson and Townsend might be living much near us.
 They are fictional characters no more.
 The ‘Speak no evil’ is buried deep inside our minds a long time ago, and now people who still insist on ‘seeing no evil’ and ‘hearing no evil’ will be called blind and naïve.